 Once a training provider has been accepted to the TPR, they'll be assigned a unique training provider ID number.
 This ID number will appear on a driver-trainee's record in the Commercial Driver's License Information System (which already exists).

 In theory, local DMV employees will be able to look up a CDL applicant's record and use the unique training provider ID to confirm that the applicant completed the requisite training.
-This part is, again, theoretical because 11 months before a new rule is supposed to be enforceable, the government's TPR backbone of the enforcement system doesn't exist.
+This part is, again, theoretical because the government's TPR backbone of the enforcement system doesn't exist yet.

 Individual instructors are not required to register with the TPR.
 It's up to training providers to vet instructors and ensure they meet all necessary requirements.

 According to DOT, all ELDT instructors must meet the following qualifications:

 - Hold a CDL of the same (or higher) class as the commercial vehicle for which they're providing training, and